aaronjewell/php-workbench/README.md

 3. A new untitled PHP file opens in your editor
 4. Write your PHP code (no need for `<?php` tags, but they may help your other tools)
 5. Press `Ctrl+Enter` (or `Cmd+Enter`) to execute
-6. Results appear instantly in the "PHP Workbench" output panel
+6. Results appear in the "PHP Workbench" Results view

 **That's it!**